A Brief History of Belly Dance

 - “The term "la danse du ventre" or "belly dance" was coined by the French author and traveler, Gustav Flaubert, in 1849 in a letter to his mother in which he describes the mysterious, graceful, joyous, soulful, and ever fascinating dances of Egypt.
 Today, belly dancing refers to a pan-Mediterranean cornucopia of dance styles, including the Egyptian Raks Beladi and Raks Sharki, the Greek Tsiftetelli and Dionysian veil dances, the Turkish Karsilama, the Moroccan Schikhatt, the Lebanese Debke, and many others.

 - Belly Dancing displays the skill of individualized muscle control and often includes a rhythmic dialogue between dancer and drummer.
-Generally speaking, there are fast parts and slow parts, floor work and standing work, traveling steps and spins, shimmies and undulations.
-A belly dance performance can also involve the use of props and accoutrements like veils, finger cymbals or zills, and sword or tray balancing.
+In cabaret style belly dance, there is a multi-part dance which encompasses a fast intro, a veil dance, slow and hypnotic taqsim improvisation, (when appropriate) floor work, traveling steps and spins, shimmies and undulations.
+A belly dance performance can also involve the use of props and accoutrements like finger cymbals or zills and sword, jug or tray balancing.
 Originally performed in the context of the home for celebratory family gatherings, belly dancing has become professionalized and can be seen witnessed to varying degrees of skill and taste at night clubs, restaurants, private parties, festivals & fairs.
 In the modern world, the dance has lost its original spiritual meaning and has become pure entertainment.
-My goal as a practitioner and professional of oriental dance is to promote this ancient art as artfully, skillfully and tastefully as possible.
+My goal as a practitioner and professional of oriental dance is to promote this ancient art as artfully, gracefully, skillfully and tastefully as possible.
 One of my goals as a teacher is to encourage a high degree of technical proficiency balanced with a fulfilling exploration of self-expression so that each student can find herself dancing in the way that brings her the most joy, skill and self-empowerment.

 - There are many theories as to where belly dancing originated.
 My least favorite is the assumption that it emerged from the harem as a dance designed to titillate the sultan.
 Not so!
 Today many scholars believe belly dancing emerged as part of an ancient (4000 BC Mespotamia) matriarchal cult of the Mother Goddess.
 In that form belly dance was known as the Birth Magic Ritual, as the slower movements involving the abdominal muscles imitate the contractions of labor and childbirth. (see Sacred Women, Sacred Dance by Iris J. Stewart) The ritual was performed in empathy at the bedside of a woman in labor in the hopes she would experience a normal pregnancy and a quick and easy delivery.